Hulk Hogan rules out political run, but won't rule out return to wrestling

 As for another epic battle between the legends, Hogan says don’t rule it out.

-“Ric seems to forget, maybe he’s been hit in the head with too many steel chairs,” he added.
-“In this business – Never say Never.”
+“Ric seems to forget, maybe he’s been hit in the head with too many steel chairs,” Hogan added.
+“In this business – Never say Never."

 Right now, Hogan seems content reconnecting with his fans, hanging with friends and family in the Sunshine State and repairing his image.
 Could a reunion with World Wrestling Entertainment be in the offing?

-Hogan: “The fans are pulling for it, wrestlers are pulling for it…. we’ve got a really good rapport with everyone and we are working towards it – changing the story and making things right again [with the WWE Universe].”
+"The fans are pulling for it, wrestlers are pulling for it," Hogan said.
+"We’ve got a really good rapport with everyone and we are working towards it – changing the story and making things right again [with the WWE Universe].”